• Home

 she/her

-Rebecca Miller serves as co-chair of the membership committee of the League of Women Voters of San Francisco (LWVSF) where she focuses on engaging members in LWVSF’s mission as well as recruiting new members.
+Rebecca Miller serves as co-chair of the membership committee of the League of Women Voters of San Francisco, where she focuses on engaging members in LWVSF’s mission as well as recruiting new members.
 Before her current role, Rebecca led efforts to fill the volunteer coordinator position.
 She is motivated by the League’s grassroots nature and its team-based approach to making democracy work, and Rebecca is inspired by contributing to a historic women’s organization in San Francisco.

 Drawing on her background in public higher education and the power of teamwork, Rebecca uses her skills connecting and collaborating across LWVSF and with our partners to create a more participatory democracy.